Tim Blass, Nomensa's Principal UX Consultant, looks at digital experience and brand interpretation and dispelling the 'brand promise' myth.

 GDS and Agile - Creating Success for the Innovation Funding Service

-In this post Vicky Brown explores our recent work with Innovation Funding Service and how UX best practices shaped the successful outcome of this GDS project from the outset.
+In this post Vicky Brown, UX Consultant, explores our recent work with Innovation Funding Service and how UX best practices shaped the successful outcome of this GDS project from the outset.

 'Brand-erstanding'; bringing a UX centred approach to brand creation

 In this article, UX Principal Tim Blass explores the concept of brand and his perspective on how UX supports brand creation.